CoryGardner/CoryGardner.github.io/_pages/teaching.md

 ## Teaching Philosophy

 I believe in creating an inclusive learning environment that encourages critical thinking and practical application of concepts.
-My approach combines:
+This philosophy is grounded in:

 * **Interactive learning**: Engaging students through hands-on exercises and real-world examples
 * **Concept visualization**: Using diagrams and code examples to illustrate complex ideas